-The Bank LCR is calculated and reported in US dollars and MUR and not required to meet minimum LCR requirements in other currencies as they are considered not material.
+The Bank LCR is calculated and reported in US dollars and MUR and in other currencies if they meet the materiality threshold as set in the Bank of Mauritius Guideline.

-To minimise currency mismatch risk, the Bank fund assets in the same currency.
+To minimize currency mismatch risk, the Bank funds assets in the same currency.
 The implementation of liquidity metrics such as advance to deposit ratio ensures that a large portion of assets is funded out of liabilities raised in the same currency.
 We also monitor closely, against set limits, the amount of foreign currency that can be swapped to local currency, and vice versa, in addition to currency mismatches by different tenor buckets.